About the Institute for Continued Learning (ICL)

 A Board of Directors, elected annually, manages Institute operations.
 Board officers include:

-Executive Director/Board Chair, Immediate Past Executive Director, Director of Curriculum Services, Director of University Support Services, Director of Membership Services, Director of Financial Services, Director of Secretarial Services, Director of Social Services and Director of Information Services.
-(For current Board members, click on the "More about ICL" link in the upper left sidebar and then on "ICL Board 201x-y").
+Executive Director/Board Chair, Immediate Past Executive Director, Director of Curriculum Services, Director of University Support Services, Director of Membership Services, Director of Financial Services, Director of Secretarial Services, Director of Social Services, Director of Technical Services, and Director of Information Services.
+(For current Board members, click on the "More about ICL" link in the upper left sidebar and then on "ICL Board 20xx-yy").